Poison control center: Europe

 A similar movement evolved in Europe but unlike the American movement the majority were centralized toxicology treatment centers with integrated poison information centers.
 The French developed an inpatient unit for the treatment of poisoned patients in the late 1950s.
 In England the National Poison Information Service was developed at Guy's Hospital under Dr Roy Goulding.
 At around the same time Dr Henry Mathew started a poison treatment center in Edinburgh.
 In 1964 the European Association for Poison Control Centers was formed at Tours, France.
 Australasian centers were also established in the 1960s.
 The New Zealand center started in Dunedin in December 1964, while in Australia, the New South Wales Poisons Information Center was established in 1966.

 Article 45 of the CLP Regulation places the duty upon Member States to appoint "bodies responsible for receiving information relating to emergency health response".
 These appointed bodies are often known as Poison Centres.

-In the EEA, since 2020–2025, hazardous product manufacturers are required to send the formulation of their products to the European Chemicals Agency (ECHA) and to print a unique formula identifier (UFI) code on their products.
+Since 2020–25, hazardous product manufacturers in the European Economic Area (EEA) are required to send the formulation of their products to the European Chemicals Agency (ECHA) and to print a unique formula identifier (UFI) code on their products.
 This code lets poison centers know the exact formulation of a product, while the formulation is only shared to the ECHA and attached poison control centers.